PieterKas/WIMSE-Charter/WIMSE Draft Charter.md

+# Proposed Charter for Workload Identities in Multi-Service Environments (WIMSE)

 # Scope

 The Workload Identity in Multi-Service Environments (WIMSE) working group is chartered to address the challenges associated with implementing fine-grained, least privilege access control for  workloads deployed across multiple service platforms, spanning both public and private clouds.
 The work will leverage existing standards, open source projects, and community practices, focusing on combining them in a coherent manner to address multi-service workload identity use cases such as those identified in the [Workload Identity Use Cases](https://datatracker.ietf.org/doc/draft-gilman-wimse-use-cases/) Internet Draft.